deanframe/deanframe/README.md

   👋 Hi, I’m Dean!
-I'll be joining Stripe as a software engineer in August.
+I work at Stripe as a software engineer

 [Let's have a conversation 😃](mailto:dacframe@gmail.com)